 Adaptive reuse and space sharing are not just trends based on cost savings.
 Often this becomes a sustainable and community-minded choice.
 It’s simple, instead of building a new space, renovating an existing one to fit the purpose of an organization, this option showcases an important way to revitalize communities and recycle existing buildings.
 Abandoned or underused buildings that previously did not add in any way to the community around it can be transformed into community centers, theaters, and educational facilities.
 These “renewed” buildings can offer even more to their communities than just the opportunity for enrichment.
 Giving a second life to buildings in this way can bring jobs to the area, income to surrounding businesses, and generally encourage the development of their part of the city.
 There is a broader conversation to be had, about the importance of the arts and how they can serve a much-needed purpose in our neighborhoods throughout the country.

 EverGreene, including myself, are so excited to see these trends of adaptive reuse, community building, and sustainability.
 We actively look to continue our involvement with these types of projects in the future.

-Article authored by Bonnie Whitehouse, Business Development Coordinator
+Article authored by Bonnie Whitehouse, Former Business Development Coordinator